JA-Bar/nlp-sentiment-analysis/README.md

 ## Interface

 The interface with this ensemble is done via the `src.inference` script.
-The colab notebook `nlp-showcase` demonstrates the different modes of operation.
+The colab notebook `NLP-showcase.ipynb` demonstrates the different modes of operation.

 To use this script simply run it as a module and provide flags, which act as an input specifier to the ensemble.